 The Department of Electronic Engineering, Established in 1998, is currently administering two Major Engineering streams namely Electronic Engineering and Telecommunication Engineering.
 The department has well-established infrastructure and facilities to satisfy student needs in these areas.
-The undergraduate programmes in Electronic and Telecommunication Engineering are accredited by Pakistan Engineering Council.
+The undergraduate programme in Electronic Engineering are accredited by Pakistan Engineering Council.

 The Department of Electronic Engineering started its Master of Engineering Programme in Electronic Engineering in January 2004 with two specializations namely (i) Micro System Design and (ii) Industrial Electronics.
-The Department is also administering the Master of Engineering in Telecommunication Engineering since January 2008.
-The Master of Engineering programmes offered in the department are fulfilling the local industry demands to produce the highly skilled man-power.
+The Master of Engineering programmes offered in the department are fulfilling the local industry demands to produce the highly skilled manpower.